 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Group and aren't company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Group and company's ability to continue to adopt the going concern basis of accounting included:

-- reviewing the cash flow model provided by management and challenging the assumptions made; - reviewing management's forecasts which show continued growth in both revenue and profitability.
-Our assessment therefore considered whether this was realistic given the recent economic conditions caused by the pandemic; - considering the accuracy of past budgeting and trading history, as well as a review of the May management accounts compared to forecast; and - considering the cash position of the business along with current facilities available for drawdown.
+- Reviewing the going concern assessment and cash flow model provided by management and challenging the assumptions made; - Reviewing management's forecasts which show continued growth in both revenue and profitability. - Considering whether the forecasts will be feasible in light of past losses and recent economic conditions; - Considering the accuracy of past budgeting and trading history, as well as a review of the May 2023 management accounts compared to forecast; - Considering the cash position of the business along with current facilities available for drawdown; and - Considering the appropriateness of the related disclosures against the requirements of the accounting standards.